CCA131488/GeoFS-Extra-Airports-Runway/README.md

 2.Copy the **extrarunways.js** and paste it into the browser console

 3.Reload the terrain (**not the game!**) ,you can choose anouther airport far away from which airport you currently at,and then change back

+## About this addon

+This addon add some runways which were missing in GeoFS's runways database